TruckMap/ChallengeJS/README.md

 ## Submitting

-- Please include a `README` with any instructions for setup, assumptions made for the project, and a few ideas for features you might add if the app was taken any further.
+1. Please include a `README` with any instructions for setup, assumptions made for the project, and a few ideas for features you might add if the app was taken any further.
-- Please provide screenshots or a video demo of the various UI screens.
+2. Please include a few **screenshots** or video demo showing the app in use.
-- Zip and email your repository to us.
+3. Zip and email your repository to us.
 You can remove `node_modules` before zipping to reduce size.
-- We will provide constructive and timely feedback on your submission with a clear direction around next steps.
+4. We will provide constructive and timely feedback on your submission with a clear direction around next steps.
 Thank you for your time.